-Sales outside the United States were 48% and 45% of our total revenues for the three months ended June 30, 2024 and 2023, respectively.
+Sales outside the United States were 46% of our total revenues for both the six months ended September 30, 2024 and 2023.
 The income statements of our non-U.S. operations are translated into U.S. dollars at the average exchange rates for each applicable month in a period.
 To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency denominated transactions generally results in increased revenues, operating expenses and income from operations for our non-U.S. operations.
 Similarly, our revenues, operating expenses and net income will generally decrease for our non-U.S. operations if the U.S. dollar strengthens against foreign currencies.

-Using the average foreign currency exchange rates from the three months ended June 30, 2023, our total revenues would have been higher by \$1.2 million, our cost of revenues would have been higher by \$0.1 million and our operating expenses would have been higher by \$0.4 million from non-U.S. operations for the three months ended June 30, 2024.
+Using the average foreign currency exchange rates from the three months ended September 30, 2023, our total revenues would have been lower by \$1.8 million, our cost of revenues would have been lower by \$0.1 million and our operating expenses would have been lower by \$1.0 million from non-U.S. operations for the three months ended September 30, 2024.
+Using the average foreign currency exchange rates from the six months ended September 30, 2023, our total revenues would have been lower by \$0.6 million, our cost of revenues would have been higher by less than \$0.1 million and our operating expenses would have been lower by \$0.7 million from non-U.S. operations for the six months ended September 30, 2024.

 In addition, we are exposed to risks of foreign currency fluctuation primarily from cash balances, accounts receivables and intercompany accounts denominated in foreign currencies and are subject to the resulting transaction gains and losses, which are recorded as a component of general and administrative expenses.
-We recognized insignificant net foreign currency transaction losses for both the three months ended June 30, 2024 and 2023.
+We recognized net foreign currency transaction losses of approximately \$0.3 million for both the three and six months ended September 30, 2024.
+We recognized net foreign currency transaction losses of approximately \$0.1 million and \$0.2 million for the three and six months ended September 30, 2023, respectively.